Director for 2016-17, Nancy Whittier

 Candidates for departmental honors must carry a minimum course load (12 credits) in each semester of the senior year (Ada Comstock Scholars should see the Dean for Ada Comstock Scholars regarding credit load).
 Any variation in the credit distribution described above must be approved by the Subcommittee on Honors and Inependent Programs.

-- Request via e-mail to firstname.lastname@example.org a "Calculation of GPA Requirements Form" to be sent to the campus box.
-Please include your ID number and campus box number with the request.
+- Request via e-mail to email@example.com a "Calculation of GPA Requirements Form" to be emailed.
+Please include your ID number with the request.

 - Calculate, with the thesis adviser, the separate grade point averages (GPAs) inside and outside the major for all courses on the form.
 Instructions on how to calculate will be sent together with the calculation form.